miloegg/amba-bdonprd3-tf/README.md

 This same service principal is used across both plan and apply environments for this repository

+The deployment uses the same GH runners and storage account for tfstate as the ALZ bootstrap deployment.
+It uses modified reusable workflows (different concurrency) from the ALZ

 ## SPN with owner permissions on intermediate root group
 ![SPN_permissions_1](./sp_permissions_1.png)